Solo & Family-friendly! Make Different Kinds of Mochi Sweets in a Lesser-Known Tokyo Neighborhood

 Learn beginner-friendly recipes that can easily be recreated at home.
 You can download the recipes through a QR code.

-Spend time in a real Japanese home in a charming, lesser-known neighborhood in Tokyo (Kitaminemachi, Ota Ward).
+Spend time in a real Japanese home in a charming, lesser-known neighborhood in Tokyo.
 Your host will recommend attractions to visit in the area before and after the lesson.

 Experience Details

-Make colorful Japanese wagashi at a home confectionary class in Tokyo.
-Join Satoko, an instructor from the Wagashi Promotion Association of Japan, for a lesson in the art of daifuku and dango – two traditional Japanese mochi sweets!
+Make colorful Japanese wagashi at a home confectionery class in a residential Tokyo neighborhood.
+Join Satoko, a professional instructor from the Wagashi Promotion Association of Japan, for a lesson in the art of daifuku and dango – traditional Japanese mochi sweets!

 Experience flow: